Adult Faith Formation

-DATES: NOV 20 through the Lenten season (Friday mornings, 9:00 AM)
+DATES: SEP 10 through the Lenten season (Friday mornings, 9:00 AM)

 *This study may switch to an in-person format in the future, in which case we will meet in the Parish Center (church undercroft).
-A face covering is required and physical distancing will be observed.

 To learn more, please contact Chris Stier at 937-557-1711, ext.
 102 or [email protected].